kirklandnuts/sql_de_mayo/installation_and_setup/windows/README.md

 This section is heavily drawn from PostgrSQLTutorial's [Installing PostgreSQL walkthrough](http://www.postgresqltutorial.com/install-postgresql/).

-### Creating User
-For the windows download to be successful, you will need to create a new user for this example we will call it *timmy* which you will need to allow admin access to be able to download and install PostgreSQL.
-More information [here](https://support.microsoft.com/en-us/help/4026923/windows-create-a-local-user-or-administrator-account-in-windows-10)

 Go to PostgreSQL's [installer](https://www.postgresql.org/download/windows/) page and choose the appropriate bundle depending on whether your computer is 32 or 64 bit.